KKKKKKKKadet/PINN-in-Pytorch/README.md

+# PINN-in-Pytorch

-# PINN-in-Pytorch, Cadet in Neural Network
+Cadet in Neural Network

 Implementation of PINN from Raissi in Pytorch Continuous Time Inference of Burgers' Equation